-Join the Peace and Freedom Party’s Alameda County chapter for the monthly Suds, Snacks and Socialism forum at the Starry Plough Pub in Berkeley (3101 Shattuck Avenue; click here for map) on Saturday, November 3.
-All are welcome to discuss the topic Socialism with Chinese Characteristics.
+Join the Peace and Freedom Party’s Alameda County chapter for the monthly Suds, Snacks and Socialism forum at the Starry Plough Pub in Berkeley (3101 Shattuck Avenue; click here for map) on Saturday, March 2.
+All are welcome to discuss the topic Women and the Class Struggle.

 Doors open at 2pm.
 The program will start promptly at 2:30pm and will wrap up by 4:30pm, but folks can stay and talk as long for as you like.

-The November forum Socialism with Chinese Characteristics is part of our ongoing Socialist Forum Series on the first Saturday of every month.
+The March forum Women and the Class Struggle is part of our ongoing Socialist Forum Series on the first Saturday of every month.
 Our purpose is informed political discussion, and the views expressed are those of the speakers only, not official positions of the Peace and Freedom Party.

 For more information, contact Gene Ruyle via cuyleruyle (at) mac.com.